workingDog/pochi/README.md

 ![viewer](images/viewerpage2.png)

 The **Pochi Viewer** App also allows for printing, saving and sharing of the presentation by pressing the **share** button.
-Note that sharing will only use the current number of pages downloaded to date.
+Note that these functions will use the current number of pages downloaded to date.

 # Pochi assist